 Help us continue our work toward an environmentally sound and safe lake:

 * Accomplish things that make our Lake FUN and SAFE for all, i.e. the Safety and Navigation Aid Project, which will be placing a quantity of beacons in coves for emergency locations.

 * Ensure the Federal License Renewal for High Rock Lake satisfactorily addresses the issues that are important to us.
-Attaining this goal will require the successful cooperation with local, state, and federal officials, as well as Eagle Creek Energy for years to come.
+Attaining this goal will require the successful cooperation with local, state, and federal officials, as well as Eagle Creek RE for years to come.

 6. What has HRLA accomplished?

 a) In 1967-1968 HRLA obtained a change in the operating procedures by Alcoa intended to limit Lake Drawdown to 5 feet or less 96% of the time during the recreational season.
 We obtained Alcoa's promise that in years of severe drought, drawdown would not exceed eight feet.

 b) HRLA successfully fought to stop construction of a nuclear power plant on the Yadkin River, which would have consumed 75 million gallons of water daily from the river.

 c) We worked to achieve major reductions in proposed regulations sought by Alcoa in its Shoreline Management Plan, including clarifications to the 1988 pier specifications.